 Today, tulsi is commonly consumed in supplement form or as holy basil tea.
-Research tells us that holy basil benefits include naturally decreasing anxiety, helping to manage adrenal fatigue/dysfunction and decreasing symptoms caused by hypothyroidism, unbalanced blood sugar, acne and more.
+Research tells us that holy basil benefits include naturally decreasing anxiety and adrenal fatigue/dysfunction, as well as decreasing symptoms caused by hypothyroidism, unbalanced blood sugar, acne and more.

 What Is Holy Basil?